Close Menu

 “It’s a bit like performing an experimental surgery; the side-effects of treatment appear to be as bad as the illness.”

-– Lead author Jonathan Proctor, a UC Berkeley doctoral candidate in the Department of Agricultural and Resource Economics.
+– Lead author Jonathan Proctor is a UC Berkeley doctoral candidate in the Department of Agricultural and Resource Economics.

-The team then linked maize, soy, rice and wheat production from 105 countries from 1979-2009 to global satellite observations of these aerosols to study their effect on agriculture.
+The team then linked maize, soy, rice, and wheat production from 105 countries from 1979 to 2009 to global satellite observations of these aerosols to study their effect on agriculture.
 Pairing these results with global climate models, the team calculated that the loss of sunlight from a sulfate-based geoengineering program would cancel its intended benefits of protecting crops from damaging extreme heat.

 The researchers then simulated what would happen to crops if humanity tried to mimic the sulfur injection into the atmosphere by Mount Pinatubo.
 They looked at a moderate climate change scenario that projects global emissions will peak around 2040 and then decline.